CaseOLAP/covid-cvd/README.md

 ## Understanding the Molecular Interface of Cardiovascular Disease and COVID-19: A Data Science Approach

+### Introduction:

+In this study, we create a text mining pipeline to better understand associations of CVDs with COVID-19.
+First, we identify a data corpora of biomedical publications containing COVID-19 symptoms as defined by CDC.
+Using 333 human COVID-19-interacting proteins as entities and 8 CVDs classified by MeSH as categories, we examine and compute their Context Aware Semantic Analytic Processing (CaseOLAP) scores.
+Among the COVID-19 subproteome, we identify a subset of proteins with no missing values, and implement machine learning methods to explore the molecular interface of the COVID-19 subproteome and CVDs.

 Following are the data sources included in the project: